 Step 3: Customize your personalized sound profile

 If you are happy with the sound profile, you may customize it and save it.

 You can name it if you have multiple headphones and you want to use different profiles for each of them.
 Yes, headphone quality matters.

-As adapt sound on Galaxy S9 also applies to calls even when headphone is not used, you need to set the preferred ear for calls as shown below.
+As the customized sound profile also applies to calls even when headphone is not used, you need to set the preferred ear for calls as shown below.

 Tap Save as shown below to save the personalized sound profile.